bryancandi/bthinkfo/README.md

 ---

 ### bcpuinfo:
-CPU core frequency and core temperature monitoring script - *currently for Intel CPUs only*
+CPU core frequency and core temperature monitoring script - *coretemp sensors may not be available on AMD CPUs at this time*

 ---